‘Sports Illustrated’ Bombshell Olivia Brower Sizzles In Pink Lingerie: ‘Tell Me More’

 Sports Illustrated bombshell Olivia Brower certainly knows how to get the pulses of her followers racing.
 The 25-year-old recently posted a picture to Instagram where she showcased her cleavage in pink lingerie.
 If that wasn’t sultry enough, her caption, in which she urged her fans to tell her “more,” certainly took the cake.

 The California native is no stranger to baring her fabulous curves.
-The stunner was featured in the 2019 Sports Illustrated swimsuit issue, meaning she was photographed in a number of sizzling poses while in skimpy bikinis by the ocean.
+The stunner was featured in the 2019 Sports Illustrated: Swimsuit Edition, meaning she was photographed in a number of sizzling poses while in skimpy bikinis by the ocean.

 However, in her latest snap, Olivia has traded beach for bedroom.
-In the picture, the blonde beauty leans against a white wall while wearing a lace one-piece bodysuit.
+In the picture, the blond beauty leans against a white wall while wearing a lace one-piece bodysuit.
 The pink looks beautiful against her pale skin, and the low neckline of the bodysuit showcases her ample assets.

 The classic brief cut means that a glimpse of her thighs are on display.
 Olivia is posed with one arm across her midriff, highlighting her tiny waist.
 The other arm is raised slightly, resting on her shoulder.